ccgomezn/vc/docs/md/docs/workshops/rendering/radiosity.md

 ### Calculation of form factors

-Two patches are related in the way that "figure x" shows, the surfaces i and j have two values associated with them, the illumination and the radiative energy.
+Two patches are related in the way that figure 1 shows, the surfaces i and j have two values associated with them, the illumination and the radiative energy.
 As shown in the general radiosity equation we need to calculate the interaction of energy from every surface to every other surface, which can be calculated by the "form factor" [F_{ij}](:Formula).

+> :P5 sketch=/docs/sketches/radiosityRelation.js, width=300, height=200

+(Figure 1 Relation within surfaces, Radiosity for Computer Graphics, Brennan J. Rusnell, 2007)

 > :Formula align=center
 >